-Since 1964, Bass Boat House has been servicing the fisherman of Lake Sinclair as a full-service marina.
+Anchors Marina at Lake Sinclair is a full-service marina servicing the fisherman of Lake Sinclair.
 For a $5 a day fee you can launch your boat from one of two launch ramps which are open 24-hours a day.
 The parking and public restrooms are also open 24-hours a day.
-Bass Boat House has gas available on the dock, offering both straight gas & 50/1 pre-mix gas in mid-grade (89 octane).
+Anchors Marina has gas available on the dock, offering both straight gas & 50/1 pre-mix gas in mid-grade (89 octane).

 In the Island Creek area in Hancock County, Cosby's Landing is located in a quiet cove of Lake Sinclair.
 This park offers fishing piers, a boat ramp, and a parking lot.

 A family-operated marina on Lake Sinclair since 1961, Haslam's offers gas docks with regular and pre-mix (50:1) fuel, two deep self-serve boat ramps as well as plenty of boat storage options, repairs, service, and maintenance.
 It is as easy as a $5 launch fee to leave your vehicle and enjoy a day on the water.
 It is closed on Mondays.